Turning climate risks to business opportunities – Climate-Smart Business Challenge Initiative

 • Project start: 15/10/2022

-This IKI Small Grants funding institution focuses on innovative low-carbon and climate-resilient solutions in the agriculture and water nexus in Central and South Asia.
-Through setting up a competitive climate-smart business challenge facility, the Aga Khan Foundation (AKF) establishes an instrument to support local enterprises to implement innovative, context-specific, climate-resilient, and low-carbon business products and services.
-The support includes financial contributions, technical mentoring, and advisory to the selected small growing businesses.
-Moreover, peer learning and knowledge management activities will help raising awareness among local businesses in the region on climate risks and smart practices and technologies to adapt to the changing climate.
-The project also strengthens AKF’s capacities based on a capacity needs analysis, including mainstreaming climate-resilient and gender-sensitive programming.
+This IKI Small Grants funding institution focused on innovative low-carbon and climate-resilient solutions in the agriculture and water nexus in Central and South Asia.
+Through setting up a competitive climate-smart business challenge initiative, the Aga Khan Foundation (AKF) established an instrument to support local enterprises to implement innovative, context-specific, climate-resilient, and low-carbon business products and services.
+The support included financial contributions, technical mentoring, and advisory to the selected small growing businesses.
+Moreover, peer learning and knowledge management activities helped raise awareness of climate risks and smart practices and technologies to adapt to the changing climate among local businesses in the region.
+The project also strengthened AKF’s capacities based on a capacity needs analysis, including mainstreaming climate-resilient and gender-sensitive programming.

 PROJECT APPROACH

-AKF establishes a regional climate-smart business challenge facility and implements a first call for proposals.
-In total, six innovative business approaches are piloted and provided with tailored technical support.
-Additionally, a robust knowledge-management and communication strategy helps to increase the awareness of the local business community of climate-related risks, climate change adaptation and low-carbon technologies.
-Finally, AKF conducts a capacity needs assessment and implements measures to mainstream climate-resilient and gender-sensitive programming to enhance institutional expertise and implementation strength.
-A detailed plan of action addresses the identified gaps.
+AKF ran a regional climate-smart business challenge initiative with a call for proposals.
+Eight innovative business approaches were piloted and provided with tailored technical support.
+Additionally, a robust knowledge management and communication strategy helped increase awareness of climate-related risks, climate change adaptation and low-carbon technologies among local business communities.
+Finally, AKF conducted a capacity needs assessment and implemented measures to mainstream climate-resilient and gender-sensitive programming for institutional expertise and implementation strength.
+A detailed plan of action addressed gaps.

 ABOUT THE ORGANISATION